getaudio2/MaiguaPaul_VGameAPI/README.md

 ## Tasks
 In my project you'll be able to:
 * Login
-* Add elements (game genres names) to a local database
+* Add elements (game genres names and descriptions) to a local database
 * See all the database elements inside a list
+* See the detailed information of each element in a separate fragment
 * Delete all the elements from the database
 ## Screenshots
 ### Login